 Once students have returned to their original original posters, have them read the connections that students have added.
 Make note of connections that repeat on the same poster, or across multiple posters.

-With the help of a teacher, students should identify a local problem that are interested in and are able to design a study around for the course.
+With the help of a teacher, students should identify a local problem that they are interested in and able to design a study around.
+Ideally, this topic is one that sparked a lot of interest in the previous discussion.

 Time: 5-7 minutes